RSample12/Rail-Data-Final-Project/README.md

 Trains run most frequently on Monday, Tuesday, and Wednesday, with most delays occurring on Monday, Tuesday, and Friday.
 Sundays consistently show the least number of delays and trains running, indicating lower demand.
 This data can be used to predict the day and hour delays may be frequent.

-Without sufficient data for Saturday, it is anticipated that the train frequency and delays are be similar to Friday evening's statistics due to evening events.

 ## Do Train Cancellations Correlate with Departure Hour? ##

-Upon initial inspection of the above "Cancellation by Hour of Day" scatter plot and the "Distribution of Train Departures by Hour" from Analysis 1, it appears that train cancellations are correlated with the hour of the day.

-The scatter plot shows that train cancellations are more frequent during the afternoon and evening hours.
-Similarly, the "Distribution of Train Departures by Hour" indicates that most departures occur in the afternoon and evening.
+Upon calculating the correlation between departure hour & cancellation rate, we found a correlation of -0.

-However, further calculations show there is almost no correlation between the two.
+016, indicating almost no relation between the two.
 While one might infer that the noticeable spike in train cancellations from 2pm-5pm may be due to an increased demand in departures, the data does not support a strong correlation.

-To better understand the causes of train cancellations, additional data is required.
-Factors such as foot traffic in the station, weather conditions, and maintenance schedules might be more reliable predictors of cancellations.

 ## Do The Most Popular Stations Also Have The Most Delays? ##